 This introduction is not a summary of this Official Statement and is intended only for quick reference.
 It is only a brief description of and guide to, and is qualified in its entirety by reference to, the more complete and detailed information contained in the entire Official Statement, including the cover page and the appendices attached hereto, and the documents summarized or described herein.
 A full review should be made of this entire Official Statement and of the documents summarized or described herein, if necessary.
-The offering of the Series 2021 Bonds to potential investors is made only by means of the entire Official Statement, including the appendices attached hereto to detach this Introduction from this Official Statement or to otherwise use it without this entire Official Statement, including the appendices attached hereto.
+The offering of the Series 2021C Bonds to potential investors is made only by means of the entire Official Statement, including the appendices attached hereto.
+No person is authorized to detach this Introduction from this Official Statement or to otherwise use it without this entire Official Statement, including the reto.

-The Metropolitan Government of Nashville and Davidson County (the "Metropolitan Government") is issuing its \$\\\\\\\\ General Obligation Refunding Bonds, Series 2021A (the "Series 2021A Bonds") and \$\\\\\\\ General Obligation Refunding Bonds, Series 2021B (Federally Taxable) (the "Series 2021B Bonds" and, together with the Series 2021A Bonds are referred to herein as the "Series 2021 Bonds").
-The Series 2021 Bonds are being issued by the Metropolitan Government pursuant to the Local Government Public Obligations Act of 1986, Tennessee Code Annotated §§ 9-21-101 et seq., as amended (the "Act"), the Charter of The Metropolitan Government of Nashville and Davidson County, Tennessee authorized in referendum on June 28, 1962, as amended (the "Charter") and to the Metro Government's Resolution No. [RS2021-\\\\] duly adopted by the Metropolitan Council of the Metropolitan Government (the "Metropolitan Council") on [January 5, 2021] (the "Bond Resolution").
+The Metropolitan Government of Nashville and Davidson County (the "Metropolitan Government") is issuing its \$\\\\\\\\ General Obligation Improvement Bonds, Series 2021C (the "Series 2021C Bonds").
+The Series 2021C Bonds are being issued by the Metropolitan Government pursuant to the Local Government Public Obligations Act of 1986, Tennessee Code Annotated §§ 9-21-101 et seq., as amended (the "Act"), the Charter of The Metropolitan Government of Nashville and Davidson County, Tennessee authorized in referendum on June 28, 1962, as amended (the "Charter") and the Metropolitan Government's Resolution No. RS2021-\\\\\ duly adopted by the Metropolitan County Council of the Metropolitan Government (the "Metropolitan Council") on January 5, 2021 (the "Bond Resolution").

-The proceeds of the Series 2021 Bonds will be used to refund certain maturities of the Metropolitan Government's currently outstanding debt and pay costs of issuance of the Series 2021 Bonds, as further described in the "PLAN OF FINANCE" herein.
-The bonds being refunded by the Series 2021 Bonds are collectively referred to herein as the "Refunded Bonds".
+The proceeds of the Series 2021C Bonds will be used to (i) provide long-term financing for public works projects, (ii) retire outstanding commercial paper bond anticipation notes and (iii) pay costs of issuance of the Series 2021C Bonds, as further described in the "PLAN OF FINANCE" herein.

-The Series 2021 Bonds shall be issued as fully registered bonds without coupons and shall be dated as of their date of delivery.
-The principal of and interest and premium, if any, on the Series 2021 Bonds shall be payable at the office of U.S. Bank National Association, Nashville, Tennessee, as Registrar and Paying Agent (the "Registration Agent"), as the same shall become due and payable.
+The Series 2021C Bonds shall be issued as fully registered Series 2021C Bonds without coupons and shall be dated as of their date of delivery.
+The principal of and interest and premium, if any, on the Series 2021C Bonds shall be payable at the office of U.S. Bank National Association, Nashville, Tennessee, as Registrar and Paying Agent (the "Registration Agent"), as the same shall become due and payable.

-The Series 2021 Bonds will bear interest at the rates specified on the inside cover page, payable semiannually on January 1 and July 1 in each year beginning July 1, 2021 and will be in denominations of \$5,000 or any integral multiple thereof and will mature on July 1 in each of the years and in the amounts as specified on the inside cover page.
-Interest on the Series 2021 Bonds will be paid by draft or check mailed to the person in whose name the Series 2021 Bond is registered in the bond registration books kept by the Registration Agent as Bond Registrar as of the close of business on the fifteenth day of the calendar month next preceding any interest payment date.
-As long as the Series 2021
+The Series 2021C Bonds will bear interest at the rates specified on the inside cover page, payable semiannually on January 1 and July 1 in each year beginning January 1, 2022, and will be in denominations of \$5,000 or any integral multiple thereof and will mature on January 1 in each of the years and in the amounts as specified on the inside cover page.
+Interest on the Series 2021C Bonds will be paid by draft or check mailed to the person in whose name the Series 2021 Bond is registered in the bond registration books kept by the Registration Agent as Bond Registrar as of the close of business on the fifteenth day of the calendar month next preceding any interest payment date.
+As long as the Series 2021C Bonds are held by The Depository Trust Company, New York, New York, ("DTC") or its nominee, interest will be paid to Cede & Co., as nominee of DTC, in next day funds on each interest payment date.